gwillcoding/Python-App-Project/README.md

 # Application Features

-Ask the user to enter funds and expense
+1. Ask the user to enter funds and expense
-Show funds and expenses by category
+2. Show funds and expenses by category
-Save the user input as a .csv file.
+3. Save the user input as a csv file
-Read the file to summarise the financial record
+4. Read the file to summarise the financial record

 # Task

-Create the financial manager class.
+1. Create the financial manager class
-Create the constructor
+2. Create the constructor
-create the instance methods
+3. Create the instance methods
-Run the app to test it
+4. Run the app to test it